jackycamp/jackstack/src/pages/k8s-cpu-limits-nuance.md

-name:Kubernetes CPU limit nuance date:10/23/23
+name:Kubernetes CPU Limit Gotcha date:10/23/23
-label:none
+label:programming

-# Kubernetes CPU Limits aren't really limits
+# Kubernetes CPU Limits Gotcha

-### a classic case of someone skimming docs
+> This page is a work in progress

 When I rolled out my first kubernetes cluster it was mainly for scheduling and managing batch jobs.
 I heard that it was a recommended best practice to "set your resource limits and requests" for more reliable behavior.